FartyPants/Axolotl_Loss_Graph/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q5MOB4M)

-Quick and dirty graph for Axolotl training.
+A handy, dinky-doo graph of your Axolotl training progress.
-Creates loss graph in PNG from the terminal output data
+It takes the data copied from the terminal output and makes a nice little loss graph in a PNG format that you can easily send to your friends showing them how training your Axolotl is going so well!

 So, copy the output data from the terminal, yes, select it with a mouse and just copy it.
 Here is a small chunk of what data you are going to copy: